haxrob/amthoneypot/README.md

 Honeypot for Intel's AMT Firmware Vulnerability CVE-2017-5689.

 Webserver that listens on TCP port 16922.
 Replicates the behaviour of Intel's AMT management service.
+If successfully exploited, content pulled from a HP machine is served to the attacker.

 Building -